snowplow-archive/snowplow.github.com/_posts/2017-02-xx-introducing-dataflow-runner.md

 > dataflow-runner down --emr-config ${path-to-config} --emr-cluster j-2DPBXD87LSGP9
 {% endhighlight %}

+To execute all of the above, including spinning up and shutting down the cluster, in one command it's simply:

+{% highlight bash %}
+> dataflow-runner run-transient --emr-config ${path-to-config} --emr-playbook ${path-to-playbook}
+{% endhighlight %}

 <h2 id="roadmap">5.
 Roadmap for Dataflow Runner</h2>

 We're taking an iterative approach with Dataflow Runner - today it only has support for [AWS EMR][aws-emr] but we plan on growing it into a tool that can run on [YARN][apache-yarn], [Google Cloud Dataproc][google-dataproc], [Azure HDInsight][azure-hdinsight] and more!

+From the Snowplow perspective, and following on from our [RFC][emretlrunner-rfc], we are also exploring how to migrate from EmrEtlRunner to Dataflow Runner.
+We don't plan to do this immediately - Dataflow Runner needs to become more mature first, and there are still important features related to robust jobflow execution in EmrEtlRunner that XXXXX

+XXXXX

 If you have specific features you'd like to suggest, please [add a ticket] [dataflow-runner-issues] to the GitHub repo.